-A new way to top up your super, tax effectively.
+A new way to top up your super, tax effectively

-Tax advantages are available to everyone from the moment you start earning super through to your retirement:
+There are many tax advantages are available to everyone from the moment you start earning super through to your retirement:

 - On the way in – when you can claim a tax deduction for personal contributions,